 As they traveled through the Semliki Valley and Queen Elizabeth Park.
 They saw the tallest Mountain Range in Africa, a UNESCO World Heritage Site, higher than the Alps of Europe and Uganda.
 Read more here.

 Today, this fabulous park is one of the least visited parks in Uganda.
-You can climb Mount Stanley’s named after the explorer.
+You can climb Mount Stanley, named after the explorer.
 The tallest mountain is Mount Margherita, 5,109 meters above sea level, making it the third-highest peak in Africa.
 It takes eight days to climb and is for most experienced climbers.

-The Rwenzori Mountains of the Moon are not volcanic like much of East Africa’s major mountains.
-Instead, it is a block of rock created by the shift of the earth that formed the western rift in Uganda.
+The Rwenzori Mountains of the Moon are not volcanic like much of East Africa’s central mountains; instead, it is a block of rock created by the shift of the earth that formed the western rift in Uganda.

-Here in the higher altitudes, you find the magnificent giant heathers, ground-sells, ericas, and lobelias.
-The vegetation that you encounter depends on the elevation.
-There are five vegetation zones found in the Rwenzori Mountains.
+In the higher altitudes, you find the magnificent giant heathers, ground-sells, and lobelias.
+The vegetation you encounter depends on the elevation, and five vegetation zones are located in the Rwenzori Mountains.

-The Rwenzori Mountains National park hosts 80 species of birds, 4 species of primates, and fifteen species of butterflies.
+The Rwenzori Mountains National park hosts 80 species of birds, four species of primates, and fifteen species of butterflies.
 You can still find elephants, chimpanzees, Black and white colobus Monkeys, and I’Hoests monkeys at the lower elevations of the mountains.

 The fabled Rwenzori Mountains give a unique experience to the visitors.
-Encounter stunning scenic wonders, wildlife, birds, and cultural interaction – something not to be missed and since new shorter trails have been developed.
+Encounter stunning scenic wonders, wildlife, birds, and cultural interaction – something not to be missed since new shorter trails have been developed.

 Kasubi Tombs – Kampala – UNESCO World Heritage Site

 Just outside of Kampala on Kasubi Hill, you will discover Kasubi Tombs at the Kabakas (Kings) former palace of the Buganda Kingdom.
-It was initially built in 1882 and made into the Royal Burial Grounds in 1884.
+It was built in 1882 and made into the Royal Burial Grounds in 1884.
 The tombs of four Kabakas are in the main building, the “Muzibu Azaala Mpganga.
-This magnificent building is circular in nature and topped by a grass-thatched tom.
+This magnificent building is circular and topped by a grass-thatched tom.
 A

 Kasubi Tombs is a place of belief, spirituality, and identity for the Baganda People.
 The Kasubi Tombs are simply an African Master Piece and reflect the culture, ways, traditions, and expertise of the Buganda Kingdom.